SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/implementation.md

 Additionally, the simple and compact syntax of CSV renders it highly efficient for IoT communication via mobile networks.
 It can save up to 80% of mobile traffic compared to other HTTP APIs.

+{{< c8y-admon-info >}}
-> **Info:** For all MQTT connections to the platform, the maximum accepted payload size is 16184 bytes, which includes both message header and body.
+For all MQTT connections to the platform, the maximum accepted payload size is 16184 bytes, which includes both message header and body.
 The header size varies, but its minimum is 2 bytes.
+{{< /c8y-admon-info >}}

 #### SmartREST basics